Blog

 It also raises some major questions around medical liability.

 A research study in 2019 at Ben-Gurion University of the Negev was able to compromise the integrity of a radiological image by inserting fake nodules into an image between the CT scanner and the PACS systems or by removing real nodules from a CT image by using Deep Learning (DL).
-The research wasn't theoretical either, but used a blind study to prove its thesis that radiologists could be fooled by AI altered images.
+The research wasn't theoretical either, but used a blind study to prove its thesis that radiologists could be fooled by AI altered images. image comparing real CT scans with CT scans modified by AI

 The study was able to trick three skilled radiologists into misdiagnosing conditions nearly every time using real CT lung scans, 70 of which were altered by their malware.
 In the case of scans with fabricated cancerous nodules, the radiologists diagnosed cancer 99 percent of the time.
 In cases where the malware removed real cancerous nodules from scans, the radiologists said those patients were healthy 94 percent of the time.